linuxserver/docker-sabnzbd/README.md

 linuxserver/sabnzbd
 ```

-You can choose ,using a tags, to use the unstable branch.
+You can choose ,using a tag, to use the unstable branch.
 Stable is the default and requires no tag

 (at times both branches may have the same version, but the stable/latest branch should never contain an alpha/beta/rc version)